 -

-Judy LeUnes
+Judy Webb LeUnes

 Aggie, class 1976.
 Non/profit Fundraiser.
 Founder of several fundraisers for children, animals, people in poverty, and a community activist to help BCS.